-Home to the single largest Buddhist structure on Earth, Borobudur is a mystical region in central Java that is almost impossibly beautiful with its emerald green rice paddies stretching on for miles, swaying palm trees and soaring volcanic peaks.
+Home to the single largest Buddhist structure on Earth, Borobudur is a mystical region in central Java that is almost impossibly beautiful.
+Its emerald green rice paddies stretch on for miles, swaying palm trees and soaring volcanic peaks.
 Quaint monasteries are scattered across the countryside and are almost untouched by tourism.
-You’ll also find some lovely small villages that, despite the annual influx of people to the region, have stayed true to their traditional ways of life.
+You’ll also find some lovely small villages that have stayed true to their traditional ways of life despite the annual influx of people to the region.